SNWambui/Flashcard_App/README.md

 # Flashcard App
 - To run the app, download the flashcard_app.apk file
+- Ensure you have enabled the “Allow unknown sources” option in the settings of the device where you want to install the APK.

 ## App Description
 This is an flashcard app with questions and an answer meant to help: